quantumgardener/qg.blog/content/notes/My Mastodon feed.md

 ---
 [[My Mastodon feed]] can be found at https://aus.social/@dcbuchan.
 It's the best way to contact me.

 I post a few times a week at most, and usually on trivial matters or observations.
-Substantial posts appear in the [[Blog]].
+Substantial posts appear in the [[blog]].